Images © Arup / F2K

 Designed for reuse and recycling after ADPT-lifetime 68%

 Aiming at climate positive solutions and zero waste, the first prototype demonstrates the potential of the ADPT-system.
-Results show that more carbon has been captured within the prototype than was emitted throughout the extraction and production process.
+Results show that more carbon has been captured within the prototype than was emitted throughout the entire extraction and production process.

 These results represent an initial step towards scalable climate-positive and adaptive construction systems.